-- Given the magnitude of the assets that are potentially exposed, reported in the previously cited studies, a delayed or uncoordinated transition risk can have implications for financial stability not only at the level of individual financial institutions, but also at the macro-level.
-The possible systemic nature of climate financial risk has been highlighted on the basis of general equilibrium economic analysis (Stern and Stiglitz 2021). - Some financial authorities recognize that Climate change represents a major source of systemic risk, particularly for banks with portfolios concentrated in certain economic sectors or geographical areas (de Guindos 2021).
-Specifically, the concern that central banks would have to act as "climate rescuers of last resort" in a systemic financial crisis stemming from some combination of physical and transition risk has been raised in the financial supervisor community (Bolton et al. 2020).
+Given the magnitude of the assets that are potentially exposed, reported in the previously cited studies, a delayed or uncoordinated transition risk can have implications for financial stability not only at the level of individual financial institutions, but also at the macro level.
+The possible systemic nature of climate financial risk has been highlighted on the basis of general equilibrium economic analysis (Stern and Stiglitz 2021).
+Some financial authorities recognise that climate change represents a major source of systemic risk, particularly for banks with portfolios concentrated in certain economic sectors or geographical areas (de Guindos 2021).
+Specifically, the concern that central banks would have to act as 'climate rescuers of last resort' in a systemic financial crisis stemming from some combination of physical and transition risk has been raised in the financial supervisor community (Bolton et al. 2020).
 The systemic nature of climate risk is reinforced by the possible presence of moral hazard.
-Indeed, if many enough financial actors have an incentive to downplay climate-related financial risk, then systemic risk builds up in the financial system eventually materialising for tax payers (Climate-Related Market Risk Subcommittee 2020).
-While such type or risk may go undetected to standard market indicators for a while, it can materialise with a time delay, similarly to the developments observed in the run up of the 2008 financial crisis. - These considerations are part of an ongoing discussion on whether the current financial frameworks, including Basel III, should incorporate explicitly climate risk as a systemic risk.
+Indeed, if a sufficient number of financial actors have an incentive to downplay climate-related financial risk, then systemic risk builds up in the financial system, eventually materialising for taxpayers (Climate-Related Market Risk Subcommittee 2020).
+While such type of risk may go undetected to standard market indicators for a while, it can materialise with a time delay, similarly to the developments observed in the run up to the 2008 financial crisis.

+These considerations are part of an ongoing discussion on whether the current financial frameworks, including Basel III, should incorporate explicitly climate risk as a systemic risk.
 In particular, the challenges in quantifying the extent of climate risk, reviewed in this section, especially if risk is systemic, raise the question whether a combination of quantitative and qualitative restrictions on banks' portfolios could be put in place to limit the build-up of climate risks (Baranović et al. 2021).

 Endogeneity of risk and multiplicity of scenarios.
 One fundamental challenge is that climate-related financial risk is endogenous (high confidence).
 This means that the perception of the risk changes the risk itself, unlike most contexts of financial risk.
-Indeed, transition risk depends on whether governments and firms continue on a business-as-usual pathway (i.e. misaligned with the Paris Agreement targets) or engage on a climate mitigation pathway.
-But the realisation of the transition pathway depends itself on how, collectively, society, including financial investors and supervisors, perceive the risk of taking / not taking the transition scenario.
-The circularity between perception of risk and realisation of the scenario simplifies first of all those multiple scenarios are possible, and that which scenario is ultimately realised can depend on policy action.
+Indeed, transition risk depends on whether governments and firms continue on a business-as-usual pathway (i.e., misaligned with the Paris Agreement targets) or engage on a climate mitigation pathway.
+But the realisation of the transition pathway depends itself on how, collectively, society, including financial investors and supervisors, perceive the risk of taking or not taking the transition scenario.
+The circularity between perception of risk and realisation of the scenario implies that multiple scenarios are possible, and that which scenario is ultimately realised can depend on policy action.
 The coordination problem associated also with low-carbon investments opportunities increases the uncertainty.
-Further, not all low-carbon activities are directly functional to the transition (e.g. investments in pharmaceutical, IT companies, or financial intermediaries), thus not all reallocations of capital lead to the same path.
+Further, not all low-carbon activities are directly functional to the transition (e.g., investments in pharmaceutical, IT companies, or financial intermediaries), thus not all reallocations of capital lead to the same path.

-In this context, probabilities of occurrence of scenarios are difficult to assess and this is important because risk vary widely across the different scenarios.
-In this context a major challenge is the fat-tail nature of physical risk.
+In this context, probabilities of occurrence of scenarios are difficult to assess and this is important because risks vary widely across the different scenarios.
+In this context a major challenge is the fattail nature of physical risk.
 One the one hand, forecasts of climate change and its impact on humans and ecosystems imply tail events (Weitzman 2014) and tipping points which cannot be overcome by model consensus (Knutti 2010).
-On the other hand, everything else the same, costs and benefits vary substantially with assumptions on agents' utility, productivity, and intertemporal discount rate, which ultimately depend on philosophical and ethical considerations (see (Nordhaus 2007; Nicholas Stern 2008; Pindyck 2013).
-Thus, more knowledge is needed on the interaction of climate physical and transition risk, the possible reinforcing feedbacks and transmission channels to the economy and to finance.
-Moreover, models need to account for compound risk, i.e. the interaction of climate physical and/or transition risk with other sources of risk such as pandemics, as the COVID-19.
+On the other hand, everything else the same, costs and benefits vary substantially with assumptions on agents' utility, productivity, and intertemporal discount rate, which ultimately depend on philosophical and ethical considerations (Nordhaus 2007; Stern 2008; Pindyck 2013).
+Thus, more knowledge is needed on the interaction of climate physical and transition risks, such as COVID-19.